 Psalms 43; 149, Jeremiah 5:20-31, Romans 3:19-31, John 7:1-13

-Anonymity is a quickly becoming irrelevant.
+Anonymity and privacy are quickly becoming obsolete.
 We carry identification for many purposes; our online activity is tracked and traded; our purchasing data allows marketers to target us directly; cameras and surveillance equipment feed the nightly news; and we voluntarily document almost limitless information about our lives on social media.

 As we move through life, we don’t have to constantly announce the minutia of our every intention and action, particularly for personal and important matters.
 Sometimes we need to hang back and weigh the available information (minus distracting if well-intentioned commentary) before deciding how best to live out our own calling.
 That way, when the time for action arrives, we are clear-headed and committed.
 Let’s try to recognize when things are best kept between us and God.